Censorship in China: Background

+Historical

+Late Qing era

+In late imperial China, newspapers catered primarily to literate elites deeply influenced by Confucian culture, which emphasized tradition, rejected foreign ideas, and undervalued economics.
+These cultural elites dominated Chinese discourses about censorship, and they heavily disfavored entertainment culture such as theatrical performance and traditional storytelling.
+Academic Zhang Tianxing writes that these elites saw no contradiction between promoting culture they deemed more enlightened and censoring culture which they deemed unreformed.
+Censorship of theatrical performances became increasingly systematic after 1900, as that form of censorship was enforced by newly developing professionalized police forces in urban areas.

+The Qing emperors banned the characters for expressing ethnic slurs against the Manchus and other non-Han ethnic groups.

+Contemporary

 According to Reporters Without Borders, diversity of views and privately owned media were eliminated in 1949 when the CCP took control of China, bringing editorial freedom to a complete end.
 The official Chinese news media serves as the CCP's "mouth and tongue" as well as its "eyes and ears."

 The People's Republic of China started reform and opening up in 1978, which transformed China's economic structure from a planned economy to a market economy.
 To stimulate the economy, the Chinese government relaxed its control on media, which promoted media commercialization, profits, and growth.
 The 1989 Tiananmen Square protests were a turning point for Chinese censorship, especially after they were forcibly suppressed on 4 June 1989 following a declaration of martial law and People's Liberation Army troops being deployed, and the Chinese government was condemned internationally.
 Following the protests and subsequent massacre, news censorship was strengthened because government officials considered that free media had promoted the "turmoil" and represented a potential threat to the regime.
 After 1995, the Chinese government expanded internet access because it thought that a developed internet would have a positive effect on economic growth; it simultaneously adopted strategic censorship to control information.

 The CCP Propaganda Department is the main official institution responsible for censorship work.
 Other departments, for example the State Council Information Office and the Ministry of Culture and Tourism (formerly known as the Ministry of Culture until 2018), assist with censorship work.
+The leadership of Hu Jintao saw a further expansion of censorship.
 In 2013, CCP General Secretary Xi Jinping upgraded the Internet censorship department and established the Cyberspace Administration of China (CAC), an independent network regulation agency.
+Since Xi became the CCP general secretary, censorship has been "significantly stepped up".